stagedml/stagedml/run/nl2bash/out/Report.md

 ### Model

-In this work, we train a close copy of TensorFlow Official Transformer model.
+In this work, we train a copy of TensorFlow Official Transformer model.
 This model is intended for machine translation task.
 Typical use case is EN-DE translation.
 The model uses shared vocabulary of subtokens for both input and target languages.
 In this work we pretend that Bash is the target language of the model.

 The model is defined in TensorFlow Keras API and is located in the [transformer_wmt.py](/src/stagedml/stages/transformer_wmt.py).
 In this file we